Grow Room HVACD: A Smarter Climate Control Solution for Commercial Growers

 Based on these findings, the next section will analyze in more detail how grow room HVACD outperforms traditional systems in temperature, humidity control, and energy efficiency.

 These fluctuations disrupt VPD balance.
-They reduce transpiration and nutrient uptake, which lowers photosynthesis efficiency, crop quality, and yield consistency.
+They decrease transpiration and nutrient absorption, thus reducing the efficiency of photosynthesis, crop quality and yield.

-The system can run 24/7 and automatically switch modes for different growth stages.
-During the day, it focuses on cooling and dehumidification.
-At night, it maintains climate balance with dehumidification and temperature adjustment.
+It can be operated 24/7 and switch modes automatically for various growth stages.
+During the day it concentrates on cooling and dehumidification.
+At night, it equalizes climate with dehumidification and temperature control.

 Energy Consumption